Request Records & Information

 CATASTROPHE NOTICE - COVID-19 Impact

-Pursuant to Section 552.233(b) of the Texas Election Code, the City of Cleburne has filed a Catastrophe Notice with the Office of the Attorney General to suspend the applicability of the requirements of the Public Information Act.
+Pursuant to Section 552.233(b) of the Texas Government Code, the City of Cleburne has filed a Catastrophe Notice Extension with the Office of the Attorney General to suspend the applicability of the requirements of the Public Information Act.

 Initial Suspension: March 25 - April 1, 2020